dirigible-io/dirigible-io.github.io/help/concepts_rest.md

 * If the mechanism matches the request successfully, it triggers the execution flow of the callback functions.
 The execution flow processes the request and response.
 * If the mechanism doesn't match the request successfully, it sends a *Bad Request* error to the client.

-The request and response objects are implicitly those that were used to request the script where the execute method invocation occurred.
+The request and response objects are implicitly those that were used to request the script where the *execute* method invocation occurred.
 But they can be exchanged for others as shown in the [Advanced](#advanced) section.

 The *execute* method is defined in the service instance (class *HttpController*) obtained with *rs.service()*.
 The *execute* method can be triggered with *rs.service().execute()*.
-The fluent configuration API also provides numerous references to the method so you can invoke it on any stage.
+The rs-fluent configuration API also provides numerous references to the method so you can invoke it on any stage.
 For example,

 ```javascript
 rs.service().get("").execute()